Reliable learning in challenging environments: Introduction

-The question of providing reliability guarantees on the output of learned classifiers has been studied previously in the classical learning setting where the training and test data are independent and identically distributed (i.i.d.) draws from the same distribution \cite{rivest1988learning,el2010foundations,el2012active}.
-Conceptually, a {\it reliable} learner outputs a pointwise correctness guarantee for its predictions, and should be nearly always successful ({\it useful} in the sense of Rivest and Sloan \cite{rivest1988learning}) in its prediction.
-Recent work \cite{balcan2022robustly} generalizes this pointwise reliability guarantee to the setting of data poisoning attacks \cite{biggio2012poisoning}, where an adversary can corrupt a training set used to train a learning algorithm.
-In {{this paper}}, we advance this line of work by developing a general understanding of how to learn reliably in the presence of {corruptions or changes to the test set, specifically under adversarial} test-time attacks { as well as} distribution shift {between the training (source) and test (target) data}.

 \textbf{Our results}.
 We consider algorithms that provide robustly-reliable predictions which are guaranteed to be correct under standard assumptions from statistical learning theory, for both test-time attacks and distribution shift.
 Our first main set of results tackles the challenging case of {adversarial} test-time { perturbations}.
 For this setting, we introduce a novel compelling reliability criterion on a learner that particularly captures the challenge of reliability under the test-time attacks.
 Given a test point $z$, a {{\it robustly-reliable} } classifier {either abstains from prediction, or} outputs both a prediction $y$ and a reliability guarantee $\eta$ with the guarantee that $y$ is correct unless one of two bad events has occurred: 1) the true target function does not belong to the given hypothesis set $\cH$ or, 2) a test-point $z$ is perturbed from its original point by adversarial strength of at least $\eta$ {(measured in the relevant metric)}.
-In the case of distribution shift, we provide novel analysis and complexity measure that extend the classical notion of reliable learning to the setting when the test distribution is allowed to be an arbitrary new distribution.
-In more detail, our reliable classifier outputs a prediction $y$ or abstains, with the guarantee that $y$ is correct if it does not abstain, as long as the true target function does belong to the given hypothesis class $\cH$.
-We note that a trivial classifier that always abstains is also robustly-reliable but this kind of classifier is not useful in practice.
-We desire a robustly-reliable classifier to make a prediction as much as possible.
-In this paper, we provide an optimal characterization of a pointwise robustly-reliable prediction for both settings of adversarial attacks and distribution shift.
+In the case of distribution shift, we provide novel analysis and a complexity measure that extend the classical notion of reliable learning to the setting when the test distribution is allowed to be an arbitrary new distribution.